 One of the biggest disadvantages of cardiac MRI, and the primary reason it has not seen greater adoption as yet, is that exams can be an hour or more in length.
 The exams are also extremely expensive as a result.
 New advances in artificial intelligence (AI) are working to automate more elements of the exam to help reduce scan time.

-One of the most drastic examples was on display by a startup called HeartVista at the 2018 Radiological Society of North America (RSNA) annual meeting in November.
+One of the most drastic examples was on display by a startup called HeartVista at the 2018 Radiological Society of North America (RSNA) annual meeting last November.
 HeartVista was showcasing its one-click, AI-based MRI solution that can potentially reduce a 90-minute ischemia exam down to just 15 minutes.
 The solution integrates with existing MRI scanners to guide image acquisition.
 The software prescribes the standard cardiac views automatically in as little as 10 seconds.
 This also eliminates the need for breath holds — a major source of added time for exams and a source of discomfort for many patients.
 An artifact detection algorithm assesses image quality and will prompt the technician if a retake is needed.
 Accelerated non-Cartesian 4-D flow is acquired in minutes, leaving enough time for the necessary calibrations prior to myocardial delayed-enhancement acquisition.
 In post-processing, smart in-line cardiac analysis provides preliminary measurements of LV function.

 Arterys also displayed new AI capabilities for cardiac MRI at RSNA 2018, debuting more than 80 new enhancements to its Cardio AIMR solution.
 The deep-learning and cloud-based Arterys platform is designed to enhance clinician workflow for imaging of various body regions.
 Among the new enhancements are: